Cameroon International Film Festival

-The Cameroon International Film Festival (CAMIFF) is an annual event held in Buea, Cameroon.
-Established in 2016 by Cameroonian actor and producer Agbor Gilbert Ebot, the festival aims to promote Cameroonian and African cinema, foster cross-cultural dialogue, and support the development of the national film industry by offering exposure, networking, and training opportunities for local filmmakers.
+Cameroon International Film Festival (CAMIFF) is an annual film festival in Buea, Cameroon. created by actor and producer Agbor Gilbert Ebot in 2016.
+The goals of the festival is to create a platform where African and Cameroonian films can be showcased, cross-cultural exchanges made, and the growth of the domestic film industry promoted.

 In addition to film screenings and industry events, CAMIFF also serves as an awards platform, recognizing outstanding achievements in African filmmaking.

 History

-The Cameroon International Film Festival (CAMIFF) was launched in April 2016 with backing from the Cameroon Film Industry and the Ministry of Arts and Culture.
-It was established to serve as a platform for both local and international filmmakers to present their work and engage with a wider audience.
-Since its launch, CAMIFF has grown to become one of the leading film festivals in Central Africa.
+The festival was publicly declared in a press conference in Yaoundé on 30th January, 2016.
+The Cameroon International Film Festival (CAMIFF), was founded by Agbor Gilbert Ebot and conducted its first edition in Buea, Cameroon, South-West Region from 24th to 30th April, 2016.

+The origin of the festival was motivated by a tour of the Africa International Film Festival in Calabar, Nigeria.
+According to Ebot, during his time in Nigeria, he had the chance of observing the development of the film industry in Nigeria and was inspired to create a platform where international buyers would be attracted and create opportunities for English-speaking filmmakers in Cameroon.
+According to CAMIFF organizers, the purpose of the festival was to unite people from all film-related professions such as actors, directors, scriptwriters, cinematographers, sound engineers, editors, lighting technicians, and students, as well as manufacturers of cinematographic equipment and media people in general.

+CAMIFF's first edition was organized with the sponsorship of the Ministry of Arts and Culture of Cameroon and the Embassy of the United States of America in Cameroon.
+According to the organizers, the emergence of this festival was motivated by the lack of film festivals in Cameroon.
+The number of films submitted for the competition for the first edition was 600 films, and it went up to 1,215 films in the second edition.
+And went above 2,000 films in preparation for the third edition.
+Additionally, the festival faced some financial challenges due to lack of sponsorship from private firms and even government institutions.

-The festival’s second edition featured notable attendees including Cameroon’s Minister of Arts and Culture, Narcisse Mouelle Kombi, as well as actors Ramsey Nouah and Ruth Nkweti.
+The festival’s first edition featured notable attendees including Cameroon’s Minister of Arts and Culture, Narcisse Mouelle Kombi, as well as actors Ramsey Nouah and Ruth Nkweti.
 The third edition was held from April 23 to 28, 2018.

 The fourth edition faced multiple postponements.
 Initially scheduled for April 22 to 27, 2019, in Buea, it was cancelled due to heightened tensions related to the Anglophone crisis in Cameroon.
 A second postponement occurred in 2020, with plans to reschedule in April 2021 disrupted by the COVID-19 pandemic.
 The ninth edition took place in April 2025.